 In my 20 plus years of weight training I’ve never been injured.
-I credit being injury free to always emphasizing safety in my workouts.
+I credit staying injury free to always emphasizing safety in my workouts.
 Ego lifting, a type of lifting we see on a constant basis in gyms worldwide, will eventually lead to injury.

 Although it’s done mostly by men, there are many women who try to impress with the extra poundage as well.

 As I stressed in one of my previous posts, ‘focus on health’, unless one is powerlifting, or olympic weightlifting, or a sport that requires bursts/feats of strength, it may not make sense getting injured trying to determine what one’s one rep max is or trying to imitate the many reckless ‘Youtube stars’ who use terrible form when demonstrating weight training exercises.

 Here are some tips for staying injury free:

 - Before training, warm up for ten minutes on an elliptical or treadmill.

 - Do controlled movements, no jerky/fast movements.

 - Do not slam the weights on the floor, especially when deadlifting.

 - Gradually increase weight over a period of time.

 - Take a couple of rest days weekly to allow the body to recover.